amilajack/joker/README.md

 ### Formatting options

-Joker can strip newlines and colors.
+Joker can strip new line characters and colors.
 You can tell it to do so by passing an object that looks like this:

 ```js